DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 * Planner - to creat a planner and controller

 ## Train and evaluate Agent
-To to it lets deep into the code
+To to this lets deep into the code:
 * this code take from the original repo pyRDDLGym_jax
 ```
 import pyRDDLGym